tylergreason/artForum/notes.md

 end
 ```

     - Checking to see if an image has been generated for today: Check the last image in the images table (Image.all.last) and see if its date is before today.
 If it is, generate a new image object for that day.

     - If we haven't reached the end of avilable images, make sure the new image ID isn't equal to any image that has already been used.

     - Both of these issue could probably be resolved by pregenerating all the day's images, and making sure not to show any posts that were before the day they're being viewed.

+  - comment:

+    - user_id

+    - image_id

+    - text

 ## Monday, Feb 10 morning lecture notes - many to many review

 rails g model Comment text:string image:references user: references

+10 images seeded, rotate, pick random image for that day and set a date time for it

+action that pulls an image on DateTime,

+2nd action that shows

+!!
+Method in index that checks to see if there is an image for today's date and generates an image if not.

+Focus on min requirements for today - core functionality

+Hoping to see authorization done by Wednesday morning, MAYBE favorite images.